 3. Service Deployment: Each service can be deployed on various servers or in the cloud.
 Such applications as Kubernetes facilitate the handling of such deployments.

-4. Continuous Deployment (CD): Microservices help CD pipelines, meaning that code will be able to be deployed to live and frequently.
+4. Continuous Deployment (CD): Microservices help CD pipelines, meaning that code can be deployed to live and frequently.

 Scaling in Microservices